-Scott Laufer's recent works splice and reorganize histories of painting, presenting them as challenging source material for pictures that probe time, historic and painted narrative, as well as the changing role of the museum in contemporary culture.
+Scott Laufer's recent works splice and reorganize histories of painting, presenting them as challenging source material for pictures that probe time, painted historic narrative, and the museum's changing role within contemporary society.
 Utilizing digital mark-making strategies as preparation for his paintings, the artist duplicates, truncates, enlarges, obscures, and repositions the essential trappings of pre-Industrial European painting to the point of near abstraction.
-The result often simulates the felt effect of flattened historical timelines, as well as the implicit digital lens permanently installed in twenty-first century minds, where all images exist between fidelity and fiction, and as proxies for truth more broadly.
+The result often simulates the felt effect of flattened historical timelines, as well as the implicit digital lens permanently installed in twenty-first century minds, where all images exist between fidelity and fiction, and as proxies for broader truths.

 A self-taught painter, Laufer spent hours in museums studying and reproducing European Masterworks, absorbing techniques and wrestling with that genre's continued relevance, both as a formal template and a point of stark departure.
-As the museum becomes a principal battleground for ethical concerns over which histories deserve continued study and why, Laufer's work offers a timely reminder that cultural histories, like memory and vision, prove fluid, subjective, and experiential.
-In Laufer's practice, those histories become as much a material as the paint itself, with both recalling passed down traditions and their once-sacrosanct roles as canon-defining.
+As the museum becomes a principal battleground for ethical concerns over which histories deserve continued study and why, Laufer's work offers a timely reminder that cultural history, like memory and vision, proves fluid, subjective, and experiential.
+In Laufer's practice, history becomes as much a material as the paint itself, with both recalling passed down traditions and their once-sacrosanct, canondefining roles.

-Laufer approaches painting in the technically rigorous, deeply traditional and classical mode with caution; he consciously and continuously engages with a legacy long upheld as a high watermark in Western art history, but his work benefits from a self-awareness earned through focused inquiry as opposed to the inherited reverence that sometimes accompanies Old Master painting-often to its detriment.
+Laufer approaches painting in the technically rigorous, deeply traditional classical mode with caution; he consciously and continuously engages with a legacy long upheld as a high watermark in Western art history, while benefitting from a self-awareness earned through focused inquiry as opposed to the inherited reverence that sometimes accompanies Old Master painting-often to its detriment.
 Instead, Laufer considers that history on its merits, even going so far as to challenge the very idea of mastery-asking at what point does influence become interference?

 In Laufer's work, this transition functions as a conceptual and practical driver of meaning, transferring agency from his subject matter-nominally European Masterworks, but more accurately his own engagement with art history-to the immediacy of his brush.
-Communicating a sense of the simultaneous indebtedness to, and inevitable distancing from, one's spiritual and aesthetic influences, Laufer's paintings take on narrative meaning outside of their subjects and the circumstances of their creation.
-They retell the self-evident story of the inextricable anxiety of the museum as institution and physical space, where often recontextualized objects float elevated, assuming outsized positions of influence on anyone who might seek to contend with them.
+Communicating a sense of simultaneous indebtedness to, and inevitable distancing from, one's spiritual and aesthetic influences, Laufer's paintings take on narrative meaning outside of their subjects and the circumstances of their creation.
+They retell the self-evident story of the inextricable anxiety of the museum as both institution and physical space, where often re-contextualized objects float elevated, assuming outsized positions of influence on anyone who might seek to contend with them.